 Occasionally, contributors to public discussions may want to see a high resolution image of the artwork in question.
 Collections own the rights to the high resolution images of the artworks shown on Art UK, and should decide whether they would like to share them.
 If a collection feels comfortable sharing a high resolution image, we require the collection to upload the high resolution image to the relevant public discussion (or to give Art UK permission to do so).
 High resolution images are uploaded at the collection’s own risk as, once uploaded, images can be downloaded by anyone viewing the public discussion – even users who are not signed up.
 If a collection would like to share the image on an individual basis with specific Art Detective contributors, Art UK can help put collections and individuals in touch.
 Please email Art UK at firstname.lastname@example.org if you are a collection who wants to share an image with an individual contributor.

 All collections should have been sent high resolution images of their artworks by Art UK.
 Please contact us at email@example.com if you have any questions about this.

 When a discussion is proposed it does not go live immediately.
-Proposed discussions from members of the public are reviewed by staff at Art UK.
+Proposed discussions from members of the public are reviewed by the Art Detective Officer.
 A collection may determine that there is no need for a public discussion – the case is ‘open and shut’.
 A discussion is only made public if the collection agree to this.
-This is because collection records often contain more information than is shown on Art UK.

 To see the status of proposed discussions you will need to be signed in.
 Sign into Art Detective, then hover your cursor over the circular icon in the top-right corner.
 A menu will appear.
 Click ‘Proposed discussions’.
 Please note that completed proposed discussions will be removed from this menu.
 Proposed discussions are completed either when the discussion is made public, or if Art UK believe the query has been resolved.